Intro to Life on the Urban Farm

 "This is SO needed!
 God bless you all!
 I hope this program is encouragement for others to follow suit!" ~ S. VanTobel

-"I am now a young adult who took advantage of the Loving Hands Youth Empowerment Series.
-As someone who grew up in foster care, I had not previously been taught the importance of Credit or a Savings Account, How to complete a job application/ college application, and I am ashamed to say that I could not successfully do laundry without damaging my clothing and could not prepare a healthy meal!
+"I am now a young adult who grew up in foster care.
+I took advantage of the Loving Hands Youth Empowerment Series.
+I had not previously been taught the importance of Credit or how to compose a resume, and I am ashamed to say that I could not successfully do laundry without damaging my clothing or prepare a healthy meal!
 These are life skills that all youth need and I was able to acquire with Loving Hands Children’s Home.
 I sincerely Thank You.
 This program series is an asset to youth."

 ~ D. Thompson